KenzieAcademy/backend-katas-functions-loops/README.md

     4 * 3 * 2 * 1 = 24

 ### Fibonacci
 Write a function named `fibonacci` that takes an integer n and returns the [nth Fibonacci number](https://simple.wikipedia.org/wiki/Fibonacci_number).
+For the purposes of this assignment, we'll be using the _classical_ series which starts counting at 0, rather than the _combinatorial_ series which starts counting at 1.
  - You may not use built-in arithmetic operators or functions.
- - Use functions you wrote in earlier katas to write this function.
+ - Use functions you wrote earlier (e.g. "add") to write this function.
- - Display the result of calling `fibonacci(8)`, which should be 13:
+ - Display the result of calling `fibonacci(8)`, which should be 21:

-    0 1 1 2 3 5 8 [13] 21
+    `0 1 1 2 3 5 8 13 [21] ...`

-The number in brackets is the 8th fibonacci number.
+The number in brackets is the 8th fibonacci number, if we start counting terms from 0 instead of 1.

 ### Hints
 The answer to most of these will look similar.
 They will typically involve: